dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 * Identify **wrong/confusing labels** in your dataset.
 * Uncover **data leak** in your dataset.

-**NOTE**: All codes are on my [Github repo](https://github.com/dnth/fastdup-manage-clean-curate-blogpost).
+**NOTE**: All codes used in the post are on my [Github repo](https://github.com/dnth/fastdup-manage-clean-curate-blogpost).
 Alternatively, you can [run this example in Colab](https://github.com/dnth/fastdup-manage-clean-curate-blogpost/blob/main/clean.ipynb).

 {{< /notice >}}